City-of-Helsinki/drupal-module-helfi-api-base/README.md

 - [Debug collector](documentation/debug.md): A plugin to collect and show various debug information in one place.
 - [Default language resolver](documentation/default-languages.md): A service to handle default primary languages and language fallbacks.
 - [Deploy hooks](documentation/deploy-hooks.md): Allows custom tasks to be run before or after deployment.
-- [Disable user password](/documentation/disable-user-password.md): A deployment hook to prevent users from logging in using password.
+- [Disable user password](/documentation/disable-user-password.md): A deployment hook to prevent configured users from logging in using password.
 - [Disable email sending](/documentation/disable-email-sending.md): Sending email is disabled by default.
 - [Environment resolver](documentation/environment-resolver.md): A service to fetch metadata for given project.
 - [Feature toggle](/documentation/feature-toggle.md): Allow certain functionality to be toggled on/off.